stewartyu/button-tutorial/README.md

      import Button

-Next, in the `application` function, allow Button to request location permissions, and configure Button with your Application ID:
+Next, in the `application` function, allow Button to request location permissions (so that Uber knows the pickup location), and configure Button with your Application ID with the following code:

       Button.allowButtonToRequestLocationPermission(true)